farnaztavakool/customer_satisfaction_machine_learning/README.md

 # customer_satisfaction_machine_learning

+# Customer Satisfaction Model for Santander Bank

+Our project was chosen from a Kaggle competition: https://www.kaggle.com/c/santander-customer-satisfaction

+Our aim for this project is to build a set of models to classify whether a customer is satisfied or dissatisfied with Santander Bank.

+# Files provided by the Challenge

+We were provided with a train.csv and test.csv data file.

+All the features in the dataset are fully anonymized, leaving the TARGET variable with values of 0 and 1 where 1 indicates an unhappy customer, and 0 indicates a satisfied customer.

 # Dependencies
 1) Python3 and pip3 are required to run the code.
 2) Install the dependencies by typing 'pip3 install -r requirements.txt'.